Patience is Required to Successfully Implement a Strategic Plan!

-Writing a Strategic Plan may be compared to Baking a Chocolate Cake from scratch with similar pitfalls and rewards.
+Writing a Strategic Plan may be compared to Baking a Chocolate Cake from scratch with similar pitfalls planning for success.
 Both are custom made and best when executed by experts.
 They require diligence, precision, adherence to complicated steps and most of all – patience.
-Rushing the process causes mistakes.
-But, those who encourage the Strategic Plan or Cake Baking will eventually profit mightily.
+Rushing the process causes serious mistakes.
+But those who carefully plan will enjoy good profit.

 Even measuring and mixing ingredients offers pitfalls.
-The sugar and butter must be combined, then added to the dry mix.
+The sugar and butter must be combined first, then added to the dry mix.
 Beat the ingredients too long and the cake becomes flat.
 Substitute wrong ingredients and the flavor can be ruined.
 (I vividly remember my daughter Linda, making a batch of blueberry muffins.
-Substituting baking soda for baking powder resulted in the bitter flavor of soap.)
+She substituted baking soda for baking powder resulted in a bitter flavor of soap.)

-Basic to a Strategic Plan, beyond researching the market, is gathering data from former and current customers, as well as employees who have valuable expertise to be tapped carefully.
+Essential to a Strategic Plan, beyond researching the market, is gathering data from former and current customers, as well as employees who have valuable expertise to be tapped carefully.
 Employees are in a position to assist or foil implementation.
 Remember – some employees may be hostile.
-They may have provided suggestions before that were discarded off-hand.
+They may have provided suggestions which were discarded off-hand, but their input is vital as you are planning for success.

 As various strengths, weaknesses and opportunities begin to appear, managers and owners, lacking patience, seize opportunities to implement immediately.
 Concentration on the now is like eating the cake at this juncture.
 Patience!
 Pour the mixture into the pans and bake at 350º for 30 minutes.
 Then let it cool.